 This post may contain affiliate links, and they are no cost to you!

 Groceries can be expensive.
 Raise your hand if you have ever spent more than $200 a week for groceries and thought what did I buy?
 Raise your hand if you have ever gone to the grocery store and bought a car full of groceries, and got home and your kids said “We have no food!”.
-Yes, it happens to us all, but I know you can spend less on your groceries by learning how we shop and put a hard stop on both of those questions.
+Yes, it happens to us all, but I know you can spend less on your groceries by learning how we shop and put a hard stop on both of those questions even with inflation.

 You should know the items that can stretch your dollar for meals.
 These are simple items such as noodles, beans, potatoes, rice, and only cooking or using what you need.